firdasafridi/graphql-news/README.md

 # graphql-news
-This is example how to use grapqhql-go
+This is example how to crud using grapqhql-go
+- graphql-go
+- postgresql

 ## Setting up database
 ```